entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

 ## Objective

-This document provides an overview of the Entando Kubernetes Custom Resources and their semantics in Entando 6.
+This is an overview of Entando Kubernetes Custom Resources and its semantics in Entando 6.

 ## Prerequisites